elastufka/SAX-XRS_figures/index.md

 Published in [ApJ](https://doi.org/10.3847/1538-4357/abc5c2), or read the pre-publicatation article on [arxiv.org](https://arxiv.org/abs/2012.10221)

+## Abstract

+Mercury mission MESSENGER's Solar Assembly for X-rays (SAX) observed almost 700 solar flares between May 28, 2007 and August 19, 2013, as cataloged by [Dennis 2015](http://adsabs.harvard.edu/abs/2015ApJ...803...67D).
+The SAX instrument, part of the X-ray Spectrometer (XRS), operated at 1 - 10 keV, partially overlapping the energy range of the GOES X-ray spectrometers.
+SAX provides viewing angles different from the Earth-Sun line and can therefore be used as a GOES proxy for partially or fully occulted flares as seen from Earth.
+For flares with GOES classes above C2 seen on-disk for both instruments, we found an empirical relationship between the soft X-ray (SXR) fluxes measured by both SAX and GOES.
+Due to the different energy response of the two SXR instruments, individual events can deviate on average by about a factor of two from the empirical relationship, implying that predictions of the GOES class of occulted flares from SAX data are therefore accurate to within the same factor.

+The distinctive GOES energy response in combination with the multithermal nature of flares makes it difficult for any instrument, even other soft X-ray spectrometers, to provide a GOES proxy more accurate than a factor of two.

 ## Figure 1

 The soft X-ray instrument normalized response functions (above) and the MESSENGER data set of ~650 flares (below), represented by the spectra at the flare peak.
 The flare of 1 June, 2007, which is shown in additional detail in Figure 1 of [Dennis 2015](http://adsabs.harvard.edu/abs/2015ApJ...803...67D), is highlighted in red.
 The range from 2.5-7.5 keV is used in Section 2.2 to fit the MESSENGER spectra.